-How will I start to describe Dinagat Islands?
+How will I start to describe Dinagat Island?

 I think a friend made a good start when he said that it’s one of the most virgin destinations in the Philippines.
 It certainly is.
 During island hopping, we passed through numerous beach coves, lush-green islands and the occasional community of houses built in stilts.
 Normally, I would’ve ignored these sights, but the months I’ve spent touring around the Philippines and seeing commercial attractions made me appreciate “untouched” provinces more.

-Until a few years ago, I hadn’t heard about Dinagat Islands.
-Apparently it’s the second newest province in the Philippines, having been declared only in 2006.
+Until a few years ago, I hadn’t heard about Dinagat Island.
+Dinagat Island the main island in Dinagat Islands province — the second newest province in the Philippines, having been declared only in 2006 by the Supreme Court.
 That makes sense because I was already done with geography class at that point and was out of loop for updates.
-Dinagat Islands is also known as “Mystical Island, Province of Love.”

 The boat ride to the tidal pool in Pangabangan Island in Libjo was choppy, not to mention that there was intermittent rain.
 We were already wet before we’d made it to the island.
 As our boatmen were securing our ride on the shore, my companions went ahead and I heard one said, “Shet, ang ganda.”